sylabs/examples/machinelearning/caffe/README.md

 #### Defining the MNIST network

-We will explain the `lenet_train_test.prototxt` model.
-The format is as much as similar as from [Google Protobuf](https://developers.google.com/protocol-buffers/docs/overview) also, the definitions regarding protobuf from caffe can be found in `caffe/src/caffe/proto/caffe.proto`.
+We will be using the `lenet_train_test.prototxt` model.
+This model is similar to [Google Protobuf](https://developers.google.com/protocol-buffers/docs/overview).
+You can find the definitions for caffe regarding protobuf in `caffe/src/caffe/proto/caffe.proto`.

 The definition of the structure of layers are explained in detail [here](http://caffe.berkeleyvision.org/gathered/examples/mnist.html)